Kerry Washington: 1994–2009: Beginnings and breakthrough

-Washington narrated the critically acclaimed documentary about the New Orleans-based teenage TBC Brass Band, From the Mouthpiece on Back.
+Washington narrated the critically acclaimed documentary about the New Orleans–based teenage TBC Brass Band, From the Mouthpiece on Back.
 She also appears in Maxwell's "Bad Habits" video.
 In 2009, Washington performed in The People Speak, a documentary feature film that uses dramatic and musical performances of the letters, diaries, and speeches of everyday Americans, based on historian Howard Zinn's A People's History of the United States.

-2010–2018: Scandal and critical acclaim
+2010–2018: Breakthrough and Scandal

 In 2010, Washington made her Broadway debut in the original production of David Mamet's play Race, alongside James Spader (with whom she worked on Boston Legal), David Alan Grier, and Richard Thomas.
 She also appeared as a part of the ensemble in Tyler Perry's 2010 drama film For Colored Girls.

 She starred in Quentin Tarantino's film Django Unchained (2012), which received widespread critical acclaim.
 She was invited to join the Academy of Motion Picture Arts and Sciences in June 2012 along with 175 other individuals.

 From April 2012 to April 2018, Washington starred in the ABC drama series Scandal, created by Shonda Rhimes, as Olivia Pope, a crisis manager who runs her own crisis management firm called Olivia Pope & Associates in Washington, D.C.
 In this position, she worked for high-profile figures, most notably the President of the United States, who was also her on-off lover.
 The show was a commercial and critical success, and was called one of the most talked about drama series on Facebook and Twitter.
 Washington's performance earned positive reviews, and in 2013, she won the award for Outstanding Actress in a Drama Series at the 44th NAACP Image Awards and was also presented with the NAACP President's Award.
 The same year, she was named "Favorite actress" and Scandal "Favorite Drama" of the year at TV Guides Magazine Fan Favorite Awards and was also crowned 2013's "TV Star of the Year" by the editors of the magazine.

 For her work in the second season of Scandal, Washington was nominated for an Emmy at the 65th Primetime Emmy Awards and 66th Primetime Emmy Awards, becoming the first African-American woman to be nominated in the category of Outstanding Lead Actress in a Drama Series in 18 years.
 She was also nominated for a Screen Actors Guild Award for Outstanding Performance by a Female Actor in a Drama Series as well as a Golden Globe Award for Best Actress in a Television Drama Series.
 The Boston Globe ranked Scandal tenth place of its list of "Top 10 political TV shows" in 2015.